Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on December 23, 2013 at 14:40 — No Comments

 The world's two oldest photographic periodicals have announced their digitisation.
-The Royal Photographic Society's Photographic Journal, which dates from March 1853 and the British Journal of Photography which dates from January 1854 will be made available in digital forms to researchers and the…Continue
+The Royal Photographic Society's Photographic Journal, which dates from March 1853 and the British Journal of Photography which dates from January 1854 will be made available in digital forms to researchers and the public.
+Both publications have been published continuously…Continue

-The State Hermitage Museum is pleased to invite you to take part in the international conference "Current Research in Photography" held to mark the 250th anniversary of the State Hermitage and 175 years …Continue
+The State Hermitage Museum is pleased to invite you to take part in the international conference "Current Research in Photography" held to mark the 250th anniversary of the State Hermitage and 175 years since the invention of…Continue

 Added by Michael Pritchard on December 22, 2013 at 9:00 — No Comments

 Photography, like other modern media, was readily utilised in the promulgation of political and ideological concepts in Germany between the two world wars.
-This is especially true for the visualisation of racial and eugenic ideas developed in the nineteenth century and ideas of a ‘Germanic’ nation, subsequently…Continue
+This is especially true for the visualisation of racial and eugenic ideas developed in the nineteenth century and ideas of a ‘Germanic’ nation, subsequently incorporated in National Socialist thinking and propaganda.
+This…Continue

 Added by Michael Pritchard on December 19, 2013 at 20:16 — No Comments

 This three-day short course at West Dean College will be led by Susie Clark, ACR.
-Susie was formerly the conservator for a collection of approximately 20 million photographs at the BBC Hulton Picture Library (now Getty Images) and is now an accredited freelance paper and…Continue
+Susie was formerly the conservator for a collection of approximately 20 million photographs at the BBC Hulton Picture Library (now Getty Images) and is now an accredited freelance paper and photograph conservator and consultant.…Continue

 The National Media Museum has had its five year plan to turnaround the museum accepted by the trustees of the Science Museum Group.
 The plans, presented by Jo Quinton-Tulloch, Head of the museum,will create two new permanent galleries, a temporary exhibition space, an overhaul of the lobby and entrances and will join the museum with a commercial cinema partner.
 They are dependent on securing funds to realise them.